By Dr. Pallab Saha, Chief Architect, The Open Group

 - India, is more than willing to embrace transformative initiatives.
 The pace and nature of changes on the anvil, makes it one of the most attractive places on this planet for enterprise architects.

-In my previous articles, I have already elaborated the steps being taken towards defining and adopting a government enterprise architecture in India.
+In my previous articles, I elaborated on the steps being taken towards defining and adopting a government enterprise architecture in India.
 Enriched by the experience of Panchayat Enterprise Architecture Framework, Ministry of Drinking Water and Sanitation, and ePragati (Andhra Pradesh State Enterprise Architecture), the National Enterprise Architecture Working Group (WG) was set up by the STQC, Ministry of Electronics and Information Technology, Government of India.
 The Working Group’s singular mission was to develop a framework for enterprise architecture applicable to central, state and local governments.
-Eight months of intense effort by the group has culminated into what is now called the India Enterprise Architecture (IndEA) Framework based on TOGAF®, and aiming to enable one government.
+Eight months of intense effort by the group has culminated into what is now called the India Enterprise Architecture (IndEA) Framework, based on TOGAF®.
+IndEA’s aim is to enable one government.

 The vision of IndEA is “to establish best-in-class architectural governance, processes and practices with optimal utilisation of ICT infrastructure and applications to offer ONE Government experience to the citizens and businesses through cashless, paperless and faceless services enabled by Boundaryless Information Flow™.”
 The IndEA comprises of eight distinct yet inter-related reference models, each covering a unique and critical architecture view or perspective, as depicted in the figure below.